-Use the 2017 AAAAI Annual Meeting to Fulfill MOC Part II Self-Assessment Requirements
+Use the 2018 AAAAI/WAO Joint Congress to Fulfill MOC Part II Self-Assessment Requirements

 AAAAI members will be able to satisfy Maintenance of Certification (MOC) Part II Self-Assessment requirements for free while visiting Atlanta.
 Pre-planning is necessary to complete this activity for MOC.

 AAAAI has created a self-assessment activity that will allow members to earn AMA PRA Category 1 CME Credit™ and satisfy MOC Part II Self-Assessment requirements by participating in existing CME offerings provided by the AAAAI.